 A project funded by the Washington State Department of Ecology includes a thorough survey of the lake as well as manual diver removal of plants found.
 If the grant project is successful we may be able to prevent milfoil from establishing and taking over the recreational uses as well as the wildlife habitat of Black Lake.

 Great progress has been achieved in control of this invasive aquatic emergent species.
 Purple loosestrife threatens 44 native species nationwide including several endangered and sensitive species.
-Multiple private ownerships of the Deschutes River watershed, as well as Washington Department of General Administration have all worked towards eradication of this invasive species on Capitol lake.
+Multiple private ownerships of the Deschutes River watershed, as well as Washington Department of Enterprise Services have all worked towards eradication of this invasive species on Capitol lake.